 Scleroderma is a rare disease and I have seen only a small number of patients with the condition during my career.
 However I know it is thought to be a disease caused by the production of abnormal antibodies.
 I also knew that studies had been done previously that showed that scleroderma is associated with very low vitamin D levels.
 This was not a surprise when I learned this, since scleroderma is a connective tissue diseases like rheumatoid arthritis, systemic lupus, and Sjogren’s syndrome also shown to be associated with very low vitamin D levels, lower than the general healthy population; and in some cases medical research studies showed an improvement of symptoms with these illnesses with the treatment of vitamin D deficiencies.

 She continued to see her rheumatologist and primary care doctor.
 I saw her again on May 2, 2012.
 She told me that within a few months of starting the vitamin D, her years of fatigue improved and then resolved.
 Her kidney function before the vitamin D showed a creatinine of 1.4 mg.; a recent one was now 1.2 mg.
-(Serum creatinine is a very important measure of kidney function, and total renal failure is a not uncommon manifestation of scleroderma.
-The creatinine levels showed an improvement of 15%) Immediately prior to the vitamin D, her prednisone dose as adjusted by the rheumatologist, was 40 mg. a day.
+In September, 2013, it improved significantly further to a level of 0.8 mg.
+Her creatinine is now normal.
+It has improved 42.8%.
+(Serum creatinine is a very important measure of kidney function, and renal impairment sometimes occurs with scleroderma).
+Immediately prior to the vitamin D, her prednisone dose as prescribed by her rheumatologist, was 40 mg. a day.
 Once the vitamin D was started, because of an improvement in her overall symptoms, her doctor was able to slowly the dose to 5 mg. a day.
-(40 mg. of Prednisone a day for an extended period of time almost always causes major serious side effects; in comparison 5 mg. causes rarely causes major side effects.
+(40 mg. of Prednisone a day for an extended period of time almost always causes major serious side effects; in comparison 5 mg. is associated with much less severe side effects).
+Since 2010, Kathy has had follow up levels of 25-hydroxyvitamin D and the level indicates a sufficient level.

-On May 11, 2011, I posted: #19, a case history regarding myasthenia gravis (MG) and vitamin D. To this day I have not been able to find another case history reporting improvement in MG in spite of several searches of MEDLINE and searches with different search engines.
-On July 1, 2010, I posed a case history of a complete remission of progressive multiple sclerosis with Vitamin D. However in this case, there is a large volume of medical studies that have documented improvement of MS with Vitamin D. Many have been published AFTER my report of 2010, but many were published before.
+On May 11, 2011, I posted: #19, a case history regarding myasthenia gravis (MG) and vitamin D.. and since then it's been updated. http://robertbakermdhealthnewsletter.blogspot.com/2013/06/35-index-case-of-improvement-of.html This is the first case history ever reported of MG being treated and improving with vitamin D. On July 1, 2010, I posed a case history of a complete remission of progressive multiple sclerosis with Vitamin D, a remission that is still complete as of June, 2013..
+However in this case, there is a large volume of medical studies that have documented improvement of MS with Vitamin D. Many have been published AFTER my report of 2010, but many were published before.

 So is this case report of scleroderma more similar to a new finding in the case of MG, or just a demonstration of a previously discovered connection, as in the case of MS?
 To find out, I had to search the internet.